 If you make it up and back early enough in the day, then be sure to tack on another iconic Banff landmark: Moraine Lake.

 The turquoise waters and surrounding Valley of the Ten Peaks have made this spot Instagram-famous, and it’s so beautiful it once graced Canada’s $20 bill.
-Unfortunately, that means it gets absolutely packed and parking is at a premium, and virtually impossible unless you’re there at the crack of dawn or late in the day.
-Same goes for Lake Louise.
+Unfortunately, that means it gets absolutely packed, so private vehicles are now banned.

-The best bet for visiting both Lake Louise and Moraine Lake without getting stressed is to take advantage of the Lake Louise Park and Ride by booking a spot on the Parks Canada shuttle.
+The best bet for visiting both Lake Louise and Moraine Lake is to take advantage of the Lake Louise Park and Ride by booking a spot on ROAM transit or the Parks Canada shuttle.

 More transportation options for getting to Lake Louise: